-This tech note demonstrates how to create a site2cloud connection between two VPCs by using VGW and Aviatrix gateway.
-Aviatrix gateway also serves as a Source NAT device and translates source IP of traffic initiated from peering VPC to an IP address selected by users.
+This tech note describes how to create a Site2Cloud connection between two VPCs by using a VGW and an Aviatrix gateway.
+The Aviatrix gateway also serves as a source NAT device and translates source IP address of the traffic initiated from a peering VPC to an IP address selected by users.

-- Step 1: Install Aviatrix gateway in VPC-2.
+- Step 1: Install an Aviatrix gateway in VPC-2.

-Download and install the Aviatrix Gateways by following instructions in this document
+Download and install the Aviatrix Gateways by following the instructions in this document

 Don’t select “Enable SNAT” when creating the new gateway in VPC-2.

-- Step 2: Create Site2Cloud between a VGW in VPC-1 and Aviatrix gateway in VPC-2
+- Step 2: Create a Site2Cloud connection between a VGW in VPC-1 and an Aviatrix gateway in VPC-2

 In the Aviatrix terminology, Site2Cloud is the name of the feature that enables connections from one site (or datacenter) to other sites (including cloud environments).

-Please follow instructions in this document to create the site2cloud connection.
+Please follow the instructions in this document to create the Site2Cloud connection.

 - Step 3: Update VPC-1 Route Tables at AWS portal

-- Step 4: Configure Customized SNAT at Aviatrix gateway
+- Step 4: Configure Customized SNAT at the Aviatrix gateway

 a.
 Log into the Controller and go to “Gateway” page.